wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

   })
 ```

-Unlike what we were doing the lesson where we were adding and removing classes which were all nested in callback hell, this chaining of `then` is the promise land and it allows us to keep all of our logic one level deep.
+Unlike what we were doing the lesson where we were adding and removing classes which were all nested in callback hell, this chaining of `then` is the promiseland and it allows us to keep all of our logic one level deep.

 The downside to that is if you had a log of First and After all our promise chaining, both logs would execute before any of our pizzas are logged.

 ```js
 console.log('First');